aaronjoeldev/Fitbit-Apple_Watch_Interface/README.md

 <table>
   <tr>
     <td><img src="http://bewerbung.aaronjoel.de/img/applewatch_interface.jpg"></td>
-    <td><p>Due to me not having an apple watch yet, I decided to code my own watch interface for my Fitbit Versa 2.<br>It contains the look of the classic apple watch interface you all know from commercials.</p>
+    <td><p>Due to me not owning an apple watch yet, I decided to code my own watch interface for my Fitbit Versa 2.<br>It contains the look of the classic apple watch interface you all know from commercials.</p>
   <p>The interface comes with:</p>
   <ul>
     <li>progress circle for: